Video games are fun. You know it. I know it.

 And with anything fun, it’s only natural to try and find ways to keep it going!
 Many of us might at some point outgrow (gasp!) playing video games, but find entertainment in designing or developing them.

-If you’re a parent of a kid or teen looking to experience the other side of video games, check out our many video game courses, including Minecraft camp, Fortnite camp, Roblox camp, and more—all held at 150+ locations worldwide including Stanford, NYU, Caltech, and more.
+If you’re a parent of a kid or teen looking to experience the other side of video games, check out our many video game courses, including Minecraft camp, Fortnite camp, Roblox camp, and more available online, right now—and at 150+ locations worldwide including Stanford, NYU, Caltech, and more.